No matter the kind of business you run, you can’t do away with finance.

-- Get existing customers to buy more by providing them more values
+- Get existing customers to buy more by providing more values

 - Get into a new market with new products lines

-Getting more customers requires you to invest in sales people, advertising, promotion and marketing campaigns.
+Getting more customers requires you to invest in salespeople, advertising, promotion and marketing campaigns.
 Getting existing customers to increase purchases means you have to add more value to your products and services which requires some level of capital.
-Getting into a new market with a new product means investing into product design and development!
+Getting into a new market with a new product means investing in product design and development!

 Whichever way you choose, you need to invest in growth.
-The financial problems that kill small businesses starve their funding and prevents them from raising additional capital for funding.
+The financial problems that kill small businesses starve their funding and prevent them from raising additional capital for funding.

 A small business must seek credit lines like long term debt for growth, look for financing partners for funding, increase sales to raise capital, save existing funds for funding and use other means to raise capital.

 Raising capital means the small business must become credible, ethical, creditworthy and financeable!

 Loss of Control with Expenses, Inventories and Receivables

 The last financial affliction that endangers the health of small businesses is a loss of control over expenses, inventories and receivables.
 This is a very critical area that requires very serious observation.
 If the business loses control over expenses, excessive spending will drain the business!

 Inventories need to be sold to generate cash and fund the growing business.
 But if the inventories are not sold and lie down on the shelf, it will result in a cash drain.
 When your goods are not moving fast and selling quickly it will affect your bottom line—your cash position!